 - Heartburn and,

 These symptoms used to be some of the most debilitating ones for me.
 However, over time I’ve learnt that the following factors can all impact how well our bodies break down and digest food and absorb nutrients (3):-

 Below are 10 tips I implement which have really helped improve my digestion and relieve these digestive problems.

-how to Improve digestion tip 1).
+Tip 1).
 Drink a glass of warm lemon water 30 minutes before meals.

 This stimulates stomach acid production, which improves digestion and the absorption of nutrients.
 Robyn Youkilis in her book Go With Your Gut (UK Link/US Link) recommends after finishing this to not drink anything else, other than small sips if you need to, until one hour after a meal.
 Consuming fluids too close to or during meals impairs and slows digestion by diluting digestive enzymes in the stomach, making them less effective at breaking down food and absorbing nutrients, which can cause fermentation, gas and bloating.

-how to Improve digestion tip 2).
+Tip 2).
 Consume bitter greens with meals

-how to Improve digestion tip 3).
+Tip 3).
 Soak and sprout beans, legumes, grains, nuts and seeds.